Automattic/jetpack/readme.txt

 **Slightly Less Exciting Enhancements**

 * Admin Page: automatically dismiss success notices once an action is completed. #6898
+* Admin Page: add a WordPress Apps card to the bottom of the Dashboard page. #6804
 * Contact Form: Add display names to addresses in the `To` header. #6657
 * Debugger: display the module list in development mode as well. #6959
 * General: remove unused code from old "My Jetpack" interface. #6856